-No financial aid is available for Winter or Summer.
+Deadlines for School of Information departmental funding applications are below.
+No funding is available for Winter or Summer.

-General Eligibility Requirements: Students receiving financial aid are required to maintain full-time enrollment status (6 credits) and maintain satisfactory progress toward their degree, defined at a minimum as a GPA of at least 3.0.
-Students who have not matriculated into a School of Information degree or certificate program are not eligible for financial aid.
+General Eligibility Requirements: Students must be in the main campus program, are required to be enrolled in at least 6 units and maintain satisfactory progress toward their degree, defined at a minimum as a GPA of at least 3.0, if they receive funding from the iSchool.
+Students who have not matriculated into a School of Information degree or certificate program are not eligible for funding.

 Special Eligibility Requirements: Individual scholarships may impose additional or other eligibility criteria.